MicrosoftDocs/Viva/Viva/insights/org-team-insights/teamwork-habits-faq.md

 ##### Q9 How do I opt back in to Teamwork habits?

-You can opt back in at any time to My team within Viva Insights Settings.
+You can opt back in at any time to Teamwork habits within Viva Insights Settings.
 Refer to [Teamwork habits documentation](teamwork-habits.md#disable-or-enable-teamwork-habits) for detailed steps.